irJERAD/JeradXYZ/README.md

     -   [ ] Classifier App as SPA using huggingface API

+    -   [ ] Predictive Text - Last word of a line

+        -   user types a line and submits

+        -   Returns a list of predicted next word in degrees of opacity related to prediction confidence

 -   **Certificates**

     -   [ ] Upload bulk into certificates directory